danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The settings for transforming the data into physical units may be
-changed via the “change physical unit settings” option in the d)ata
+changed via the “change physical unit settings” option in the :ref:`sec:menu-d`.
-menu.
 To apply the physical units to the data select the “use physical
-units” option in the d)ata submenu.
+units” option in the :ref:`sec:menu-d`.

 The transformation used is :math:`new= old*units` where “old” is the
 data as read from the dump file and “new” is the value actually plotted.